reasonml/reasonml.github.io/docs/record.md

 - lighter
 - immutable by default
 - fixed in field names and types
-- veeery fast
+- very fast
-- veeeery nicely typed
+- a bit more rigidly typed

 ### Usage